-In accordance with the Council's accident/incident investigation and reporting guidelines, every manager is responsible for, and will, investigate and report all accidents and incidents.
-Where required accidents falling under the criteria of the 'Reporting of Injuries, Diseases and Dangerous Occurrence Regulations' (RIDDOR) will, in accordance with the reporting procedure, be notified to the Health and Safety Executive Incident Contact Centre.
-All accidents and incidents, regardless of if they are RIDDOR reportable will be recorded in accordance with the Council's accident recording guidelines.
+8.1 In accordance with the Council's accident/incident investigation and reporting guidelines, every Manager is responsible for, and will, investigate and report all accidents and incidents.
+Where required accidents falling under the criteria of the 'Reporting of Injuries, Diseases and Dangerous Occurrence Regulations' (RIDDOR) will, in accordance with the reporting procedure, be notified to the Health and Safety Executive.
+All accidents and incidents, regardless of if they are RIDDOR reportable will be recorded in accordance with the council's accident reporting procedure.

-Appendix 1 A Step by Step List of Managers/Headteachers Potential Duties
+Appendix 1 - Step by Step List of Duties for the Appropriate Competent Person

-- Step 1 If you are in control of or manage premises, you need to identify if there are any confined spaces as described under 5.1. - Step 2 If you are unsure that an identified space meets the criteria detailed in section 5.1 then contact Safety Services on 01482 391117 or email: safety.services@eastriding .gov.uk. - Step 3 Once you have identified the location of confined spaces, you must ensure that a register of their locations is recorded, the spaces are 'signed' as a confined space and written procedures and physical measures are put in place to control entry in to these areas. - Where work may be required to be undertaken in confined spaces, you must ensure that this is only undertaken by persons who have sufficient experience and training for the type of work being carried out?
-If you are in any doubt then contact Safety Services on 01482 391117. - Step 5 Control and monitor all contractors attending site to undertake work to ensure that work is not undertaken in confined spaces without the necessary competencies/arrangements being in place.
+- Step 1 If you are in control of or manage premises, you need to identify if there are any confined spaces as described under 5.1. - Step 2 If you are unsure that an identified space meets the criteria detailed in section 5.1 then contact Safety Services on (01482) 391117 or email: safety.services@eastriding.gov.uk - Step 3 Once you have identified the location of confined spaces, you must ensure that a register of their locations is recorded, the spaces are 'signed' as a confined space and written procedures and physical measures are put in place to control entry in to these areas. - Where work may be required to be undertaken in confined spaces, you must ensure that this is only undertaken by persons who have sufficient experience and training for the type of work being carried out.
+If you are in any doubt then contact Safety Services on (01482) 391117. - Step 5 Control and monitor all contractors attending site to undertake work to ensure that work is not undertaken in confined spaces without the necessary competencies/arrangements being in place.

-Appendix 2

-Confined Space Procedural Flow Chart
+Appendix 2 - Confined Space Procedural Flow Chart

-Appendix 3 Confined Space Hazard Identification Form
+Appendix 3 - Confined Space Hazard Identification Form

-To be completed by the ap Architect, Technician or Prem ı (e.g. Builo ling Surveyor, Engineer,
+To be completed by the appropriate Competent Person (eg Building Surveyor, Engineer, Architect, Technician or Premises Manager)

-Location and

-description of

-confined space
+Location and description of confined space

 Hazard Yes No Comment and/or recommended control measure

-Working at height within the c confined space?
+Working at height within the confined space?

 Fire or explosion?

 Temperature extremes?

-Loss of consciousness or asph yxiation due to:
+Loss of consciousness or asphyxiation due to:

 Gas?

 Fume?

 Vapour?

 Lack of oxygen?

-Drowning due to an increase i
+Drowning due to an increase in the level of any liquid?

-Asphyxiation/entrapment due
+Asphyxiation/entrapment due to free flowing solids?

 Entrapment/entanglement in moving machinery?

-Other relevant information/ comments/photographs et tc.

-Appendix 4 Permit to Work
+Appendix 4 - Permit to Work